czeglediptr/100-days-of-code/log.md

 **Thoughts**: Today I after watching the video lectures, I added title, serving state and score updates to Pong.

 **Link to work:** N/A

+### Day 81: Aug 05, 2020

+**Today's Progress**: I watched the last 3 videos of the pong track of  CS50 and added audio, window resize, to pong.
+Also I added the 'victory update' so that on certain score the game is going to end.
+Next up is the AI update which is fully up to me, without any video lecture.

+**Thoughts**: I watched the last 3 videos of the pong track of  CS50 and added audio, window resize, to pong.
+Also I added the 'victory update' so that on certain score the game is going to end.
+Next up is the AI update which is fully up to me, without any video lecture.

+**Link to work:** N/A